-30 Years Ago: The First Compact Disc Released
+33 Years Ago: Billy Joel’s ’52nd Street’ Becomes First Compact Disc Released

-Thirty years ago today, the first commercial compact disc was released in Japan, heralding a quantum shift in the way fans would consume music for the next two decades — and setting off a fresh torrent of profits for the record industry.
+The first commercial compact disc was released on Oct.
+1, 1982 in Japan, heralding a quantum shift in the way fans would consume music for the next two decades — and setting off a fresh torrent of profits for the record industry.

-These days, many of us are more likely to listen to music on our portable digital players – and younger consumers may not even own copies of their favorite songs at all, opting instead to stream from YouTube or subscription services like Spotify.
-But even if it’s lost a bit of its commercial clout, the compact disc is still kicking on its 30th birthday.
-Will you celebrate by giving ’52nd Street’ a spin?
+Fast forward a few decades, and many of us are more likely to listen to music on our portable digital players – and younger consumers may not even own copies of their favorite songs at all, opting instead to stream from YouTube or subscription services like Spotify.